“Don’t underestimate me because I’m quiet. I know more than I say, think more than I speak and observe more than you know.” – Michaela Chung

 4. Expressing kindness and compassion: Introverts and HSPs can easily tune into the emotions of those around them.
 For this reason, they display more empathy, compassion, and concern for others.
 They can pick up on vibes, nonverbal signs, and subtle gestures, which they use to read others and get a sense of their character and intentions.
 HSPs such as Mother Teresa, Martin Luther King and Eleanor Roosevelt are examples of famous historical figures that used their sensitivity to support their causes.
 They can even experience another person’s emotions as if they were their own, which is why they need to be extra careful about who, and where, they spend time, as the wrong people and places can drain their energy.

 5. Being a source of wisdom and knowledge: As deeply profound and incisive thinkers, introverts and HSPs can pick up on truths and wisdom that others can’t.
-They process this data with their intricate senses and merge it with their creative musings, enabling them to connect the dots.
-The product of this cognitive digestion is insightful, original, and breakthrough ideas and concepts that often turn out to be pivotal sources of guidance for others.
+They process this data with their intricate senses and merge it with their musings, enabling them to come up with original ideas.
+The product of this cognitive digestion is insightful breakthroughs and concepts that often turn out to be pivotal sources of guidance for others.

-So if you’re an HSP and/or an introvert, I encourage you to acknowledge and embrace your natural gifts.
-Be grateful for the kaleidoscopic lens through which you see the world and the wonderfully complex container of your inner world that captures all those details.
+So if you’re an HSP and/or an introvert, I encourage you to embrace your natural gifts.
+Be grateful for the kaleidoscopic lens through which you see the world and the wonderfully complex container of your inner world, that captures all those details.
 With your keen sensitivity and awareness, you can enhance the world by sharing your wisdom, light, and beauty.